 - Another sequel, provisionally titled The Naked Gun 444.4 or The Naked Gun 4 Score and 3 Sequels Ago was in development in the late '90s, although obviously nothing came of it.

-- ZAZ didn't want to have anything to do with Airplane!
-II - The Sequel, (and even claim to this day to have never watched it), even though they'd later make sequels to Naked Gun and Hot Shots!!.
+- ZAZ didn't want to have anything to do with Airplane II: The Sequel, (and even claim to this day to have never watched it), even though they'd later make sequels to The Naked Gun and Hot Shots.
 Airplane II lampshades the trope with the announcement at the end of the credits "Coming soon from Paramount Pictures : Airplane III" followed by William Shatner saying "Wait!
 That's exactly what they'll be expecting us to do!"

-- Speaking of Hot Shots!!: its sequel was Hot Shots!
-Part Deux*, with the tagline, "Just Deux It!"
+- The sequel to Hot Shots! was Hot Shots!
+Part Deuxnote , with the tagline, "Just Deux It!"

 - And the titles end up being spot-on with the number of people involved in the main heist (12 adds Ocean's wife, 13 adds the antagonist of the other movies and a technical expert).

-- Likewise, the second live-action One Hundred And One Dalmatians film was titled 102 Dalmatians.
+- Likewise, the second live-action 101 Dalmatians film was titled 102 Dalmatians.

 - Although there was a straight-to-video follow-up to the original animated film (42 years later!) called 101 Dalmatians 2: Patch's London Adventure.

 - Many Star Wars fans were rather confused when the 1977 original, simply titled Star Wars, was followed by Episode Five, The Empire Strikes Back.
 A rerelease of the original rechristened it "Episode Four: A New Hope", paving the way for later prequels.